Randomized Adversarial Style Perturbations for Domain Generalization: Introduction

 The rest of this paper is organized as follows.
-We first review previous works about domain generalization and adversarial attack in Section~\ref{sec:related}, and our main algorithm based on RASP and NFM is discussed in Section~\ref{sec:method}.
+We first review previous works about domain generalization in Section~\ref{sec:related}, and our main algorithm based on RASP and NFM is discussed in Section~\ref{sec:method}.
 We present experimental results from the standard benchmarks in Section~\ref{sec:experiments} and conclude this paper in Section~\ref{sec:conclusion}.